Strumica Municipality

 Strumica (Струмица [ˈstrumitsa]) is a municipality located in the eastern part of North Macedonia.
 Strumica is also the name of the city where the municipal seat is found.
 Strumica Municipality is part of the Southeastern Statistical Region.

 Geography

 The municipality borders Valandovo Municipality to the southwest, Konče Municipality to the northwest, Vasilevo and Bosilovo municipalities to the north, Novo Selo Municipality to the east and Greece to the southeast.

 Demographics

-According to the last national census from 2021, this municipality has 49,995 inhabitants.
+According to the 2021 North Macedonia census, this municipality has 49,995 inhabitants.
 Ethnic groups in the municipality include: